 In addition, a 2015 study published in Endocrine Society found that men who lost weight and led a healthier lifestyle had better rates of fertility than men who did not.
 This finding was independent of whether their female partner lost weight.

 Determining a Healthy Weight Range

 The best way to know if you’re carrying too much or too little weight is to talk to your doctor.
 A physician can help you determine if your weight is not ideal and if your current weight is getting in the way of your fertility.

-If you want to get a rough idea on your own the body mass index (BMI) calculator is a common measure of general weight.
-One can find these calculators online, but it’s important to understand the limitations of this system: BMI calculators only take weight and height into consideration.
+For those looking to get a rough idea of their weight range, the body mass index (BMI) calculator is a common measure of general weight, however it is important to understand the limitations of this system: BMI calculators only take weight and height into consideration.
 There is no consideration of frame size and presence or absence of muscle mass.
 For instance, two women may be the exact same height.
 One carries extra fat mass, and the other is heavily muscled.
 Because muscle weighs more than fat, the more muscular woman may be unfairly categorized as “overweight” while the woman carrying an unhealthy overbalance of body fat falls into the “healthy weight” category.
-BMI calculators are good tools for estimation, but obtaining a doctor’s opinion is important before you make drastic changes.
+BMI calculators are good tools for estimation, but obtaining a doctor’s opinion is important before you make drastic lifestyle changes to alter weight.

-If you and your doctor determine that you need to gain or lose weight to improve your fertility, you and your doctor or a dietician can design a plan to gain or lose weight healthily, as well as maintain your healthy weight once it’s reached.
+If you and your doctor determine that you need to gain or lose weight to improve your fertility, you and your doctor or a dietician can design a plan to gain or lose weight accordingly and in a healthy manner, taking external factors into consideration, such as other health conditions, dietary restrictions, exercise routines, etc. In addition to working with you to provide a healthy weight loss approach they can also provide suggestions to maintain your healthy weight once it’s reached.